ForestAdmin/documentation-user-guide/workspaces/building-a-workspace/README.md

 ### Layout & Guidance components

-Components to design your workspace in an intuitive way
+Components to design your workspace in an intuitive way.

 #### Section component